5.9.3 Debtors' Delinquent Accounts

 3. Input an IDRS history item on ENMOD: "4442 TO INSOLVENCY" and

 The taxpayer is in Status 72, Complete Form 4442, Inquiry Referral, and fax it to CIO.
 Advise the taxpayer that Insolvency will be in contact, if necessary, to resolve a problem.
-Provide the taxpayer with the toll free Insolvency phone number for CIO provided on SERP.
-If the debtor is residing overseas and cannot contact CIO at the toll free telephone number, secure a contact phone number for the taxpayer.
-Prepare and fax Form 4442 to CIO.
+Provide the taxpayer with the toll-free Insolvency phone number for CIO provided at SERP - Insolvency (Bankruptcy) Tools.
+If the debtor is residing overseas and cannot contact CIO at the toll-free telephone number, secure a contact phone number for the taxpayer.
+Prepare and fax Form 4442, Inquiry Referral, to CIO.
 Advise the taxpayer that Insolvency will contact them.

 The taxpayer cannot provide sufficient bankruptcy information and the account is not in status 72, Schedule a follow-up call with the taxpayer and note it in the case history.
 Allow the taxpayer time to secure the information, if necessary.
 Enter response/results in the case history.